wsnrfidev/wuthering-waves-private-server/README.md

 # Wuthering Waves Private Server

 This program is a private server for the game Wuthering Waves.
-This program is server-based from Reversed Room. but you can replace the server with your own server.
+This program is server based from Reversed Room. but you can replace the server with your own server.

 [How to build and run]